 Working with Regulators

-Our Bank Regulatory Practice relies heavily on the breadth and quality of its knowledge, reputation and experience with federal and state financial regulators.
-Our lawyers, both firmwide and within the Financial Services Regulatory & Enforcement Practice, have extensive and long-standing relationships with key federal and state regulatory bodies.
+Our Bank Regulatory Practice relies heavily on the breadth and quality of its knowledge, reputation and experience with federal and state financial regulators in the US and country regulators in Europe and Asia.
+Our lawyers, both firmwide and within the Financial Services Regulatory & Enforcement Practice, have extensive and long-standing relationships with key regulatory bodies.
+Many have held senior positions at financial regulators including the DoJ, SEC and OFAC in the US and the FCA and HM Treasury in the UK.
 Through these relationships, we have cultivated an excellent reputation among regulators for our creativity, legal and practical acumen, thoughtfulness, responsiveness and integrity.

 Philosophically, our general approach to dealing with regulators is consultative rather than adversarial in nature.
 We emphatically believe that preserving and enhancing the quality of our clients' regulatory relationships is an essential component of the advice and services we provide to our clients.
 At the same time, we are fully prepared to represent our clients zealously and effectively in contested or otherwise adversarial regulatory matters.